vaishali956/Movie-Review-App/README.md

 react + vite application
 techStack- react, javascript, css, nodejs

-Output of this code- you can see here!, link is given below!!
+Output of this code- you can see here live!, link is given below!!

 # https://movie-review-appl.netlify.app/